Sindhudesh movement: Sind United Party

 The Sind United Party or Sind Ittehad Party (Sindhi: سنڌ اتحاد پارٽي) was a political party in Sind, British India.
 The party was founded in June 1936, the same year that the Sind province had been created.
 The party was modelled on the Punjab Unionist Party.
 In the 1937 election to the Sind Legislative Assembly, the party emerged as the largest party with 21 seats in the Assembly and formed a provincial government.

 Outfits

-Sindhu Desh Liberation Army
+Sindhudesh Liberation Army

-The Sindhu Desh Liberation Army or SDLA is an inactive militant group based in the Sindh province of Pakistan.
+The Sindhu Desh Liberation Army or SDLA is an active militant group based in the Sindh province of Pakistan.
 A series of minor blasts took place on railway lines — the attacks carried out between November 2010, and February 2011 were claimed by the SDLA, who left pamphlets on the scene that mentioned “atrocities” being carried out against Sindh and promising to continue their “struggle” till Sindh was granted “freedom”.
 The attacks were condemned by fellow Sindhi nationalists such as Dr Qadir Magsi of the Jeay Sindh Tarraqi Passand Party, who warned of negative consequences from violence.